Let’s face it. Weeds in your lawn are an eye-sore. If you didn’t think so, you wouldn’t be here!

 Even if you can’t think of the specific name of a weed, you can probably place it under one of two umbrellas: broadleaf or grassy.

 Broadleaf weeds are the most common culprit that homeowners hate to see in their lawn.
 They’re easily identifiable because their leaves are broad (imagine that!) and they don’t look like grass.
 They always have a main vein in the center leading to smaller veins that branch out from it.
-Examples of broadleaf weeds include: chickweed, clover, dandelions and violet.
+Examples of broadleaf weeds include chickweed, clover, dandelions, and violet.

 Grassy weeds are tougher to identify because they can often resemble grass.
 In fact, in some growing zones, our treasured bermudagrass is considered an invasive weed!
 Grassy weed blades have a single leaf with long, parallel veins.
 Their round stems have alternating leaf blades on each side.

 Often herbicides are designed to be effective against one of these groups, so that’s a great place to start.
-But don’t stop there - you want to know your stuff, right?
-If so, it’s important to be able identify specific weeds in each group so that you can choose the best product for a particular species and apply it at the right application rate.
+But don’t stop there – you want to know your stuff, right?
+If so, it’s important to be able to identify specific weeds in each group so that you can choose the best product for a particular species and apply it at the right application rate.